 3. Do your research before choosing a school or program

 Without high school guidance counselors, parents, and teachers helping you through the college search, you will be doing a lot of the research on your own.
 Every single person we spoke with talked about the importance of doing a lot of in-depth research building their college list before choosing what format to go back to school and which school to choose.

 Unfortunately, there are a lot of “diploma mills” out there.
 Those are schools without a strong academic track record that prey on the under-education of prospective students.
 So, be sure to do your homework fully and completely.

-Alicia Jacobs, Director of Communications & Community Engagement at Excelsior University, a completely-online college, suggests that students look into the age, accreditation, and cost of both online and on-campus programs.
+Alicia Jacobs is the Director of Communications & Community Engagement at Excelsior University, a completely-online college.
+She suggests that students look into the age, accreditation, and cost of both online and on-campus programs.
 Check out the reputation of the program within the field of study.
 It will help to make sure that the choice you’re making will benefit your career and help you to meet your goals.

 Getting your degree is a labor of love.
 In the beginning, you’re excited to start something new and to learn.
 But that can be easy to get bogged down in the middle when you’re juggling school, life, work, and anything else that comes up.

 Creating a solid plan for your schooling helps you to stay focused and to keep the end goal in mind, and can help to save you money in the end.